Pitfalls and Outlooks in Using COMET: Problems

 In addition, out of the almost 1000 papers running COMET in their evaluation, most only cite the first COMET paper \citep{rei-etal-2020-comet} instead of the paper that describes the specific models that are being used \citep{rei-etal-2020-unbabels,rei-etal-2022-searching,rei-etal-2022-comet,rei-etal-2022-cometkiwi,rei2023scalingcometkiwiunbabelist2023,rei2023insidestorybetterunderstanding,glushkova-etal-2021-uncertainty-aware,wan-etal-2022-unite,alves2024toweropenmultilinguallarge,guerreiro2023xcomettransparentmachinetranslation}.

-\paragraph{Recommendation.} Always report the specific COMET model, ideally with a link.
-In addition, it is better to cite the affiliated COMET paper as opposed to the first paper \citep{rei-etal-2020-comet}, because different checkpoints have variations in training regimes that might be crucial in analysing the evaluation outcome.
+\paragraph{Recommendation.} Always report the COMET version, ideally with a link.
+Also, cite the affiliated COMET paper as opposed to the first paper \citep{rei-etal-2020-comet}, because different checkpoints have variations in training regimes that might be crucial in analysing the evaluation outcome.